 Type: The Company is a closed-ended investment company, whose shares have a premium listing on the London Stock Exchange (LSE) and is an alternative investment fund under the Alternative Investment Fund Managers Directive.
 Objective: The Company's objective is to achieve an investment total return exceeding that of the Company's benchmark over the long term, together with growth in the dividend ahead of inflation.
-Performance is measured against a benchmark, which is the composite of five FTSE indices: the All-Share (30%), North America (25%), Europe ex-UK (20%), Asia Pacific (20%) and Emerging Markets (5%).
+Performance is measured against a benchmark, which is a composite of 15% FTSE All Share and 85% FTSE All World.

 Intended retail investor: The Company is suitable for all investors seeking a fund that aims to deliver growth and income with a long term investment horizon as the core or a component of a portfolio of investments.
 The stock market provides ready access to the investment.
 The investor should be prepared to bear losses.
-The Company is compatible for mass market distribution.

 Bid/Offer spread: Shares of the Company are bought and sold on the LSE.
 Typically, there is a spread between the price at which you may purchase or sell a share at any given time on the LSE.
-This spread typically averages 0.3% but can fluctuate and at times be higher than average.
+This spread typically averages 0.4% but can fluctuate and at times be higher than average.

-Gearing: The Company has borrowed to purchase investments, which could potentially magnify any gains or losses made by the Company.
+Gearing: The Company can borrow to purchase investments, which could potentially magnify any gains or losses made by the Company.
 The Company's long-standing policy is not to allow gearing to rise to more than 20% of shareholder funds, other than temporarily in exceptional circumstances.
 Over the past five years gearing has generally varied between 5% and 15% and where appropriate the Company may hold a small net cash position.

 Term: The Company was established in 1909 and has no fixed life.